philipsouthwell/pygame-headsmash/README.md

 I am developing *Tie Slap* as a way of learning pygame, and as my first github project.

 ## Game Concept Features
-- Control the movement of a necktie with your mouse
+- Control the movement of a head with your mouse
-- A random head will appear floating on the screen
+- A different head will appear floating on the screen
-- Get the tie moving as fast as you can, and...
+- Get your head moving as fast as you can, and...
-- ...hit the head!
+- ...smash the other head!
 - A score is generated based on
-  -  How fast the tie was moving when it hit the head
+  -  How fast your head was moving when it hit the other head, and
-  -  How central the hit to the head was
+  -  Whether your head hit the moving head in the exactly opposite direction